 Ruby writes from the Philippines.
-Aside from writing, she enjoys studying, researching, and learning just about anything useful and helpful.
+Aside from writing, she enjoys organic gardening and researching anything useful and helpful.

 According to studies, in order to greatly improve your health and well-being, you need to spend at least two hours every week outside, either all at once or over the course of numerous trips.
 When juggling school, personal time, and maybe a job, two hours may seem like a lot, but your health is worth the commitment.